-“Nnena, are you saying that Kenechukwu and Sarafina won’t be getting married anytime soon?”
+“Nnenna, are you saying that Kenechukwu and Sarafina won’t be getting married anytime soon?”
 Louisa, Sarafina’s mother asked.

 Nnenna, Kenechukwu’s mother chuckled, “Louisa, you know these people are now adults.
-They should decide on what they Want.
+They should decide on what they want.
 My son had serious issues with me because I kept persuading him to be in that relationship with your daughter.
 He stopped picking my calls, I had to send Tochukwu to his house one early morning, and according to Tochukwu, he was with a girl whom he referred to as his girlfriend.
 I had to wash my hands off Kene’s relationship, because I do not want to lose my son for any reason.”

-Louisa gave her a rude stare, and when she noticed, she shrugged and said, “You don’t have to look at me that way, we can’t be sitting here and talking about a thirty three year old adult.
+Louisa gave her a rude stare, and when she noticed, she shrugged and said, “You don’t have to look at me that way, we can’t be sitting here and talking about a thirty-three year old adult.
 He is no more a boy Louisa.
 Leave them alone to make their choices.”

-“So, what about my meeting with the first lady?
-What of your women’s club that the first lady is leading, won’t I be a member?”
+“So, what about my meeting with the First Lady?
+What of your women’s club that the First Lady is leading, won’t I be a member?”

 “Ah!
 If that is why you are here, there is no problem, I can take you to see her when she is back to Abuja.
-But for the club, being a member of that club needs a strong relationship.”
-Nnenna said.
+But for the club, being a member of that club needs a strong relationship,” Nnenna said.

 “That is the relationship I want us to have.
 Let’s make Fina and Kene to be married, abi you don’t want me to also eat federal government money like you?”

 Nnenna laughed, “Louisa, hold on first, let’s meet with Hajia Ramatu for your proposal.
 But sincerely speaking, I won’t speak of your daughter to my son ever again.
-I do not Want trouble.
+I do not want trouble.
 You can ask Fina to use her own woman power to get him.”

 Louisa laughed, “Abi o.
-That is how I married my husband.”
-Louisa boasted.
+That is how I married my husband,” Louisa boasted.

 Nnenna stared at her with a smiling face.
 Her neck, her ears and every part of her body was adorned with gold jewelries.
 She was chubby and round, the kind of rich women that spent money on gold and expensive wrappers.